BerkeleyLibrary/docker-cadet/README.md

 ```

 ## unfrequently asked questions

+**what does the installer script actually do?**

+the installer script does the following:
+* it ensures that the EULA has been accepted;
+* it checks to see if CADET has been previously installed in the container;
+    * if it hasn't, it fetches the CADET release and installs it;
+    * if it has, it checks to see if the installed version matches the version to be installed. if it doesn't match, it prints a warning message.

 **what's the deal with the EULA? / why does it install CADET on startup and not part of the image build process?**